chimericdream/worldofpannotia.com/src/equipment/magic-items/scrolls/index.md

 **Activation:** To activate a scroll, a spellcaster must read the spell written on it.
 Doing so involves several steps and conditions.

 _Decipher the Writing:_ The writing on a scroll must be deciphered before a character can use it or know exactly what spell it contains.
-This requires a {% spell_link read-magic %} spell or a successful Spellcraft check (DC 20 + spell level).
+This requires a {% spell_link read-magic %} spell or a successful {% skill_link spellcraft %} check (DC 20 + spell level).

 Deciphering a scroll to determine its contents does not activate its magic unless it is a specially prepared cursed scroll.
 A character can decipher the writing on a scroll in advance so that he or she can proceed directly to the next step when the time comes to use the scroll.